AdobeDocs/analytics.en/help/implement/vars/plugins/numberssuite.md

 function twoDecimals(v){return"undefined"===typeof v||void 0===v||isNaN(v)?0:Number(Number(v).toFixed(2))};
 /******************************************** END CODE TO DEPLOY ********************************************/
 ```
-**NOTE:** Adding the comments/version numbers of the code to the AppMeasurement file will help Adobe with troubleshooting any potential implementation issues.

-### Method #2.
-Edit the Adobe Analytics Extension as contained within Adobe Experience Platform Launch

-* Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
-* Click on the desired property.
-* Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under the Adobe Analytics extension.
-* Expand the [!UICONTROL Configure tracking using custom code] accordion, which reveals the [!UICONTROL Open Editor] button.
-* Open the custom code editor and paste the plug-in code provided above into the edit window.
-* Save and publish the changes to the Analytics extension.

-### Method #3.
-Leverage the Common Analytics Plugin extension contained within Adobe Experience Platform Launch

-* Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
-* Click the desired property.
-* Go to the [!UICONTROL Extensions] tab, then click on the [!UICONTROL Catalog] button
-* Install (and publish) the "Common Analytics Plugins" extension
-* For any Launch Rule that you want to use the plugin in, add an [!UICONTROL action] with the following configuration:
-	* Extension: Common Analytics Plugins
-	* Action Type: Initialize Numbers Suite
-* Save and publish the changes to the rule

-## How to Run the Plugin
+## Use the plug-in
 When calling any of the Numbers Suite functions (via JavaScript), be sure to pass in the following arguments:

 **For the zeroPad function:**
 * **num** (required, integer): A whole number to pad (i.e. add zeroes to the beginning per the nod argument's value).
 The code will round down the value of this argument if it contains decimals
 * **nod** (required, integer): The number of digits to be contained in the final return value.
-If the number to pad has less digits than the number of digits to pad to, then the plugin will add enough zeroes to the beginning of the "num" argument value to ensure it has the appropriate number of digits
+If the number to pad has less digits than the number of digits to pad to, then the plug-in will add enough zeroes to the beginning of the "num" argument value to ensure it has the appropriate number of digits

 **For the randomNumber function:**
 * **nod** (optional, integer): the number of digits in the random number that you want to generate.
 Max value is 17 digits, defaults to 10 digits